 - Limiting food intake to foods with particular textures, colors, or from specific brands

 - Complaints of belly pain, nausea, or feeling full around mealtimes

 - Lack of appetite

 The ARFID-GEN study may be a good fit for you if:

-• You are a parent of a child between the ages of 7 and 17 who has ARFID
+• You are a parent of a child between the ages of 7 and 17 who might have ARFID

-• You are age 18 or older and have ARFID yourself
+• You are age 18 or older and might have ARFID yourself